Skip to main content

 info

-When typing in the password, characters may not show up as you type - that's normal.
+When typing in the password, characters may not appear up as you type - that's expected.
 This is a security feature.

 A computer console with ssh pioreactor@worker3.local typed in, and the resulting active console on the Raspberry Pi.